ArdeliaWu/GG-Intrmediatelvl/README.md

-# GG-Intrmediatelvl
+# GG-Intrmediatelvl Module 1 Session 1 HandsOn
-Training Project at Generasi Gigih Intermediate Level
+run in local with browser